 In traditional finance, we have a sector called “prime brokerage”, which is providing services, especially to the hedge funds.
 Investment banks pool their client assets, which are lent to hedge funds, which pay interest for them.
 Hedge funds borrow these assets for short selling (you borrow an asset, sell it, and hope to buy it back at a lower price).

 If the trade works, then you make a nice profit.
-If the trade is not working, then the margin calls are issued to the hedge funds.
-If the trade goes wrong, then the hedge fund is not losing only the collateral but has to put in additional money, to cover the losses.
+In the opposite case – if the trade is not working, then the margin calls are issued to the hedge funds.
+When the trade goes wrong, then the hedge fund is not losing only the collateral but has to put in additional money, to cover the losses.
 If they, don’t have this money, then they are bankrupt.
 The pooled and sliced client assets will be part of bankruptcy proceedings.

 That’s why the “primer brokerage” the business has high-interest margins.
 It’s because of the high risk.
 That’s the same business that the crypto lending platforms are doing with their institutional clients.